cocomr/coco/README.md

 	</components>
 </activity>
 ```
 * schedulepolicy:
     * activity:
 	    * parallel: executed in a new dedicated thread
-		 sequential: executed in the main process thread.
+		* sequential: executed in the main process thread.
 No more than one sequential activity is allowed
     * type:
 	    * periodic: the activity run periodically with period "value" expressed in millisecond
 		* triggered: the activity run only when triggered by receiving data in an event port of one of its component; "value" is ignored for triggered activity

-NOTE: if a triggered activity contains more than one compoent when it is triggered it will execute all the compoenent inside, no matter for which compoenent the triggered was ment.
+            * NOTE: if a triggered activity contains more than one component when it is triggered it will execute all the compoenent inside, no matter for which compoenent the triggered was ment.

 * compoenents: list of component
 	* component: represent a TaskContext specification